JuliaRoadmap/DoctreePages.jl/docs/en/usage.md

 You can use `template()` to generate a template for document automatic building in the current directory.

 ## Builder Script
-If you want, you can also call the functions and write a builder script yourself.
+If you want, you can also call the provided functions and write a builder script yourself.